 The Importance of Industry and Country Effects in the Emu Equity Markets

-Most empirical studies find that country effects are larger than industry effects in stock returns, although industry effects have gained in importance recently.
-Our results support the dominance of country effects relative to industry and common effects in the EMU equity markets in the 1975-2001 period.
-However, there is an increasing importance of industry effect relative to country effect in the 1990s.
-In fact, industry effects is similar in magnitude to country effect in the post-euro period.
-The evolution of the ratio of country to industry effect is explained by the decrease in the cross-sectional variance of interest rate movements across EMU countries.
-Thus, there is evidence that nominal convergence has reduced the differences between national equity markets.
+Most empirical studies find that country effects are larger than industry effects in stock returns, although industry effects are gaining importance in recent times.
+Our results confirm the dominance of country effects relative to industry and common effects in the EMU equity markets in the 1975-2001 period.
+However, there is an increasing importance of industry effects relative to country effects in the 1990s.
+In fact, industry effects present similar magnitude than country effects in the 1999-2001 period.
+The evolution of the ratio of country to industry effects is explained by the decrease in the cross-sectional variance of interest rate and exchange rate movements across EMU countries.
+Thus, there is evidence that nominal convergence has reduced the differences among national equity markets.

 JEL Classification: G11, G15